googleapis/java-spanner/README.md

   it waits until a session is released into the pool by another thread) due to pool exhaustion since the server process started.

+* `cloud.google.com/java/spanner/gfe_latency`: This metric shows latency between Google's network receiving an RPC and reading back the first byte of the response.

+* `cloud.google.com/java/spanner/gfe_header_missing_count`: This metric shows the
+  number of RPC responses received without the server-timing header, most likely indicating that the RPC never reached Google's network.

 If you are using Maven, add this to your pom.xml file
 ```xml
 <dependency>